redis/docs/content/operate/rs/release-notes/rs-7-8-releases/rs-7-8-0-tba.md

 The legacy UI is deprecated in favor of the new Cluster Manager UI and will be removed in a future release.

-#### Redis 6.0 database deprecation
+#### Redis 6.0 databases not supported

-Redis database version 6.0 is deprecated as of Redis Software version 7.4.2 and will be removed in a future release.
+Redis database version 6.0 was deprecated in Redis Software version 7.4.2 and is no longer supported as of Redis Software version 7.8.0.

-To prepare for the future removal of Redis 6.0:
+To prepare for the removal of Redis database version 6.0 before you upgrade to Redis Software version 7.8.0:

 - For Redis Software 6.2.* clusters, upgrade Redis 6.0 databases to Redis 6.2.
 See the [Redis 6.2 release notes](https://raw.githubusercontent.com/redis/redis/6.2/00-RELEASENOTES) for the list of changes.

 - For Redis Software 7.2.4 and 7.4.2 clusters, upgrade Redis 6.0 databases to Redis 7.2.
 Before you upgrade your databases, see the list of [Redis 7.2 breaking changes]({{< relref "/operate/rs/release-notes/rs-7-2-4-releases/rs-7-2-4-52#redis-72-breaking-changes" >}}) and update any applications that connect to your database to handle these changes.

-#### Ubuntu 18.04
+#### Ubuntu 18.04 not supported

 Ubuntu 18.04 was deprecated in Redis Software version 7.2.4 and is no longer supported as of Redis Software version 7.8.0.